chandrunarayan/idmd/lessons/minilesson/code2.md

   background("cyan");

   // ***SAY HELLO BY UNCOMMENTING LINE BELOW BY DELETING THE 2 SLASHES
+  // HIT THE PLAY BUTTON IN YOUR EDITOR
   //sayHello();

   // ***UNCOMMENT LINE BELOW BY DELETING THE 2 SLASHES TO SEE WHAT HAPPENS!